techiediaries/techiediaries/_posts/2020/angular-10/2019-08-23-angular-modules.md

 ---
 layout: post
-title: "Angular 7|8 Modules"
+title: "Angular 10 Modules"
 image: "images/content/html.png"
-excerpt: "Learn about Angular modules"
+excerpt: "Learn about Angular 10 modules"
 tags: [ angular ]
+date: 2020-08-05
 ---

-Let's now learn abour Angular modules.
+Let's now learn abour Angular 10 modules by example.

 Angular projects adhere to a **modular** and **component-based** architecture.

 According to [Wikipedia](https://en.wikipedia.org/wiki/Modular_programming):

 > **Modular programming** is a software design technique that emphasizes separating the functionality of a program into independent, interchangeable **modules**, such that each contains everything necessary to execute only one aspect of the desired functionality.

+## How to Create Angular Modules

 Angular makes it easy to create **modules** by providing ****[**NgModules**](https://angular.io/guide/ngmodules)**:**